murtuswami/Count-First-Letters/README.md

 ## Description

-Counts the first word from each letter of a text running
+Counts the first word from each letter of a text and outputs to console

 ## Author